quilts and fiber arts

 Kathleen also makes bed quilts, modern quilts, and kids charity quilts, but it is her linen quilts that are being increasingly featured in shows, festivals, and museums.
 She enjoys sharing her works with others, and is available to give trunk shows, lectures, or workshops.
 Kathleen is also an experienced quilt judge, and enjoys encouraging the artistry of quilters and designers through this venue.

 Kathleen Rountree is a classical musician, a University professor, and a higher-education administrator.
-She has performed across three continents as a concert pianist and chamber musician, and has served as a College Dean and Vice President.
+She has performed across three continents as a concert pianist and chamber musician, and has served as a University Dean and Vice President.
 She is also an internationally-noted fiber artist and quilter.
 Her work has appeared at and won prizes at important national and international shows, including:

-As her works are becoming more well known, they appear in museums and galleries, including a planned solo show at the McLean Textile Gallery in McLean, Virginia in 2021, and an artist's Gallery at the Birmingham Festival of Quilts in 2022.
+As her works are becoming more well known, they appear in museums and galleries, including a solo show at the McLean Textile Gallery in McLean, Virginia in 2021, and an anticipated artist's Gallery at the Birmingham Festival of Quilts in 2022.
 She is active in festivals and competitions, both as a participant and a judge, on both the East and West coasts of the US.

 Kathleen lives in the beautiful Blue Ridge mountains of North Carolina, with her husband and two cats.